rfcx/guardian-software/README.md

 2. The Orange Pi do not come with the **IMEI number**.
 You need to set it by yourself following the instructions below.
 Before install any roles, you should set the **IMEI number first**.
 3. The Orange Pi is not rooted by default.
 You can root it by yourself following the instruction below.
 4. Before using any roles, make sure there is the internet connection.
 5. **Time and date** will not be correct on the first time you start the device.
-You need to set it to the present in **Setting Menu** or use the *Sntp service* on the **admin role** *(you need to root Orange Pi first)*
+You need to set it to the present in **Setting Menu** or use the *Sntp service* on the **admin role** *(you need to root Orange Pi first)* or insert sim card.
 7. The Orange Pi comes with USB debugging **enabled** by default.
 8. The Orange Pi comes with **auto allow the permission** (because it is Android 4.4).
 9. The guardian role will capture audio and send to server automatically if:
     1. The date/time is (reasonably) close to current time
+    2. GPS location is enabled
+    3. Guardian is registered
-    2. **SD card** is connected *(any size is okay -- tested up to 64GB)*
+    4. **SD card** is connected *(any size is okay -- tested up to 64GB)*
-    3. There is internet connection
+    5. There is internet connection
-    4. There are Google Play Store and Google Play Services installed.
-    5. You don't need to press the **start button**.
+    6. You don't need to press the **start button**.
 It will start the service automatically.
 You can also check the status in the app.

 ### Step 1: Flash Android on Orange Pi (from Windows)